 Having put their heads together, Lynch and Frost knew they had the “idea of a small-town thing” and they decided to develop the town before its inhabitants.
 The duo agreed that they wanted forestry and mountains as part of their setting which, having made that decision, ruled out their initial North Dakota plans.

-Having forged their immediate plans, Lynch knew that ABC would struggle to grasp the idea for Twin Peaks and, as they were aiming for primetime television, put serious consideration into their pitch which was built around the map they had drafted earlier.
+Having forged their immediate plans, Lynch believed that ABC would struggle to grasp the idea for Twin Peaks and, as they were aiming for primetime television, put serious consideration into the pitch that the two would present—building it around the map they had drafted earlier.
 Lynch believed the only way ABC could understand Twin Peaks was to understand Twin Peaks the fictional Washington town location.

 The map would go on to be included in Nigel Holmes’ out-of-print Pictorial Maps, explaining that “the peaks of the title, and the town they name, are clearly visible as white-topped mountains rising out of the modelled landscape.”